Thinkwise/docs/docs/kb/lifecycle_policy.md

 Support for an Internet Information Services version is available at least as long as Microsoft provides **mainstream** support for that version.

-Thinkwise will timely inform its customers when an Internet Information Services version is no longer supported.
+Thinkwise will inform its customers when an Internet Information Services version is no longer supported in due course.

 (Source: [Microsoft Lifecycle Policy](https://support.microsoft.com/en-us/hub/4095338/microsoft-lifecycle-policy))